An original article by Decision Free Solutions.

 Leadership explained provides a conceptual umbrella for much existing writing on leadership, provides new perspectives to look at leadership-related findings, but foremost and above all open up new avenues for leadership-related research.

 The ideas contained in this article follow from the approach of Decision Free Solutions.
-This article concludes with a brief summary of this approach.

 The debilitating nonsense of the “Leadership industry”